snpynk/reborn/README.md

 and a lot more..

 Installation:
-* Get the super hero assets (sounds, etc) from the original script (http://www.unrealsoftware.de/files_show.php?file=10) by installing it normally
+* Get the assets (sounds, maps, etc) by installing the original script (http://www.unrealsoftware.de/files_show.php?file=10)
 * Copy this script files and paste them on your CS2D root directory (and replace everything it asks for)
 * Install BASS administration script (http://www.unrealsoftware.de/files_show.php?file=14370) for command support (optional)